Man arrested with suspected weapon at Buckingham Palace

-A controlled explosion was performed outside Buckingham Palace after a man was arrested on suspicion of possession of an offensive weapon, the Metropolitan Police said.
+A controlled explosion was performed outside Buckingham Palace on Tuesday after a man was arrested on suspicion of possessing a weapon, the Metropolitan Police said.

-He was arrested at about 7pm after he approached the gates and threw items, suspected to be shotgun cartridges, into the palace grounds.
+He was arrested at about 7pm after he approached the gates and threw several items, including what was believed to be shotgun cartridges, on to palace grounds.

+The items "have been recovered and will be taken for specialist examination", the Met Police said.

+The man was also carrying a suspicious bag, officers at the scene said, and his belongings were taken away to be examined by specialists.

 The royal residence was cordoned off after the incident.